7.62×51mm NATO: General-purpose machine guns

 The 7.62×51mm NATO round nevertheless met the designers' demands for fully automatic reliability with a full-power round.
-It remains the main medium machine gun and general-purpose machine gun round for almost all NATO forces, even being used in adapted versions of older .30-06 Springfield machine guns such as the Browning M1919A4 from the WWII era.
-The .303 British Bren gun was also subject to conversion to fire the 7.62×51mm NATO round, the converted weapon being reclassified as the L4 Light machine gun.
+It remains the main medium machine gun and general-purpose machine gun round for almost all NATO forces, even being used in adapted versions of older .30-06 Springfield machine guns, such as the WWII-era Browning M1919A4.
+The .303 British Bren gun was also converted to fire the 7.62×51mm NATO round, and the converted weapon was reclassified as the L4 Light machine gun.
 West Germany rechambered many of its WW2-era MG42s to create the MG2, and the succeeding MG3 is essentially a slightly modified version of the same weapon.

-These have been replaced to a considerable extent in the light machine gun role by 5.56×45mm NATO weapons, such as the widespread use of the M249 SAW, but the 7.62×51mm NATO fully powered cartridge is still the standard chambering for the M134 Minigun and GPMGs such as the M60E4, FN MAG/M240, HK21, MG3, AA-52, Vektor SS-77, UKM-2000 and MG5 and flexible mountings such as helicopters, jeeps, and tanks.
-It is also commonly found in coaxial mount applications such as found in parallel with the main gun on tanks.
-The characteristics of 7.62 mm bullet types were not only researched in the 20th century, but were also subject to 21st century ballistic studies.
+These have been largely replaced in the light machine gun role by 5.56×45mm NATO weapons, such as the widespread use of the M249 SAW.
+However, the 7.62×51mm NATO fully powered cartridge is still the standard chambering for the M134 Minigun and GPMGs such as the M60E4, FN MAG/M240, HK21, MG3, AA-52, Vektor SS-77, UKM-2000 and MG5 and flexible mountings such as helicopters, jeeps, and tanks.
+It is also commonly found in coaxial mount applications, such as parallel to the main gun on tanks.
+The characteristics of 7.62 mm bullet types were not only researched in the 20th century but were also studied in the 21st century.

 Post-2010 developments

-The U.S. Army developed an improved version of the M80 ball 7.62mm round, designated the M80A1.
+The U.S. Army developed an improved version of the M80 7.62mm ball round, designated the M80A1.
 The M80A1 incorporates changes found in the M855A1 5.56 mm round.
-Like the M855A1, the M80A1 has better hard-target penetration, more consistent performance against soft targets, and significantly increased distances of these effects over the M80.
+Like the M855A1, the M80A1 has better hard-target penetration, more consistent performance against soft targets, and significantly greater ranges of these effects than the M80.
 The bullet is redesigned with a copper jacket and exposed hardened steel penetrator, eliminating 114.5 gr of lead with production of each M80A1 projectile.
 The M80A1 began fielding in September 2014.
 The Army plans to replace both the M80A1 Enhanced Performance Round and M993 Armor Piercing round with the XM1158 Advanced Armor Piercing Round (ADVAP) beginning in 2020.
 Its type designation progressed to M1158 and it has been in low-rate initial production since May 2019.

 The U.S. Special Operations Command plans to begin fielding of the 6.5mm Creedmoor cartridge in early 2019 to replace the 7.62×51mm NATO round in semi-automatic sniper rifles.
-Tests determined that compared to the 7.62×51mm NATO (M118LR long-range 7.62×51mm NATO load), the 6.5mm Creedmoor doubles hit probability at 1000 m, increases effective range by nearly half, reduces wind drift by a third and has less recoil.
+Tests determined that compared to the 7.62×51mm NATO (M118LR long-range 7.62×51mm NATO load), the 6.5mm Creedmoor doubles hit probability at 1000 m, increases effective range by nearly half, reduces wind drift by a third, and has less recoil.
 The same rifles can use the new cartridge, as their similar dimensions allow the same magazines to be used and the weapon only requires a barrel change.